Wall Street Analyst Downgrade General Motors Company [GM]. What else is Wall St. saying

-General Motors Company [NYSE: GM] loss -0.45% or -0.22 points to close at $48.60 with a heavy trading volume of 16615897 shares.
+General Motors Company [NYSE: GM] stock went on an upward path that rose over 2.33% on Friday, amounting to a one-week price decrease of less than -2.85%.
 The company report on February 16, 2022 that GM, Marcus by Goldman Sachs and Mastercard Introduce the My GM Rewards Card™ Designed with Digital Features and with Customer Appreciation Top of Mind.

 To show customer appreciation, the team behind The My GM Rewards Card will kick-off Appreciation Experiences during DAYTONA 500 weekend with Austin Dillon.